10 Types of Healthcare Data: The Complete Guide for 2026

 • Device Reliability and Standards: How do you ensure the accuracy of consumer-grade devices?

-To make the most of PGHD, your organization needs a clear strategy—one that balances data collection with clinical relevance, and technology integration with patient-centered care.
+To maximize the benefits of PGHD, your organization requires a well-defined strategy, one that strikes a balance between data collection and clinical relevance, and technology integration and patient-centered care.

 When implemented well, PGHD doesn't just supplement clinical care.
 It extends it, giving you a richer, more accurate, and more proactive approach to managing health.